Disney Wonder: History

 Rebecca Coriam, a 24-year-old crew member, was last seen by one of Disney Wonder's security cameras having an apparently upsetting telephone conversation in the early morning hours of March 22, 2011, before apparently disappearing the next day.
 It was the first such incident in the history of Disney Cruise Lines.

 With the arrival of Disney Dream in 2011, Disney Wonder was relocated to Los Angeles under a two-year contract with a three-year extension with the port.

-On January 10, 2013, the ship made her first-call ceremony in Miami, Florida.
+On January 10, 2013, Disney Wonder made her first-call ceremony in Miami, Florida.
 Cruises while stationed in Miami would consist of four- and five-night itineraries to the Bahamas and Western Caribbean with stops in Cozumel, Mexico; Disney's private island, Castaway Cay; Grand Cayman; Key West and Nassau, Bahamas.
-The Disney Wonder returned in April 2013 to Vancouver, British Columbia, for Alaskan cruises.
+The ship returned in April 2013 to Vancouver, British Columbia, for Alaskan cruises.

 The ship was dry docked for an overhaul at the Navantia shipyard in Cadiz, Spain in September 2016 until October 23, 2016.
 Disney Wonder was then stationed out of Galveston, Texas starting November 10, 2016.

 In October 2018, Disney Cruise Line began showing Disney at Sea with D23, a 30-minute entertainment news show that covers the many Disney subsidiaries with input from D23, starting with Disney Wonder.

 A cruise in spring 2020 was shortened by the COVID-19 pandemic.
 The ship arrived at the Port of San Diego, California, on March 19, 2020, where 1,980 passengers disembarked; there were no reports that any had flu-like symptoms.
 By April 5, 38 crew members had reportedly tested positive to the SARS-CoV-2 coronavirus, according to a report by Cruise Law News based on discussions with unnamed individuals on the ship.
 Disney, however, told other news media that none of the crew had tested positive.
 A passenger who disembarked at San Diego on March 20 reported that no health screening activities, such as the asking of health-related questions or the taking of temperatures, had occurred upon disembarkation, and that the only health screening that occurred was during the check-in process two weeks prior.
 After disembarking the passengers in March the ship was placed under a no-sail order, effective through July, by the Centers for Disease Control.
 As of May 2020 Disney Wonder and two other cruise ships were still at anchor offshore from San Diego.
 Approximately 700 crew were reportedly still aboard Disney Wonder.

 After the resumption of cruising in October 2021, Disney Wonder made sailing short cruises from San Diego, Galveston, and New Orleans, Louisiana, with a significantly reduced passenger load.

-On March 31, 2022, the Disney Wonder made its inaugural trip to Avalon, Catalina Island on a 4-night cruise, also stopping at Ensenada.
+On March 31, 2022, the Disney Wonder made her inaugural trip to Avalon Catalina Island on a 4-night cruise, also stopping at Ensenada.
 This was celebrated in accordance with maritime tradition plaque exchanges.